Mouth Sores: Large or Small, No Fun at All!

 For Dry Mouth, Consider Implants:

 Without saliva, teeth decay very quickly.
-People with dry mouth may have multiple new cavities at every dental appointment and keeping the teeth repaired eventually becomes a full time job.
-I’ve seen patients with full mouth restorations who had to re-do their mouths AGAIN after just a couple years because of dry mouth.
+Therefore, people with dry mouth can have multiple new cavities at every dental appointment.
+In other words, when you have dry mouth, keeping teeth repaired becomes a full time job.
+Sadly, I’ve seen patients with full mouth restorations who had to re-do their mouths AGAIN after just a couple years because of dry mouth.

 When the underlying cause of dry mouth is something that can’t be changed, getting dental implants is the best way to get healthy, functional teeth to chew with and to eliminate the hassle and expense of constant cavities.
-Dental implants can’t decay.
-They don’t depend on saliva to stay healthy.
+Above all, dental implants can’t decay and they don’t depend on saliva to stay healthy.
 If you find yourself facing a lifetime of dry mouth, consider replacing decaying teeth with dental implants for long term success.
+Read more about dry mouth.

 People rarely pay much attention to their mouths unless they hurt, but oral cancer is a killer that doesn’t always hurt at the beginning.
-If you notice any of the following symptoms, get it checked out right away!
+Therefore, if you notice any of the following symptoms, get it checked out right away!

 Warning signs of oral cancer include the following: